passlab/pinsight/README.md

     lttng create ompt-tracing-session --output=/tmp/ompt-trace

     # Create and enable event rules.
-    lttng enable-event --userspace lttng_visuomp:'*'
+    lttng enable-event --userspace lttng_pinsight:'*'

     # Start LTTng tracing.
     lttng start

 Once the session has started, LTTng's daemon will be ready to accept the traces our application generates.

-In order to generate traces about OMPT events, our `libvisuomp.so` library needs to be preloaded by the application.
+In order to generate traces about OMPT events, our `libpinsight.so` library needs to be preloaded by the application.
 We also need to specify which OpenMP runtime to use.

 In order to ensure the 2 shared libraries are loaded correctly, we use the `LD_PRELOAD` environment variable, like so:

     # Run an OpenMP application with our shared libraries.
-    LD_PRELOAD=/opt/openmp-install/lib/libomp.so:/opt/pinsight/lib/libvisuomp.so ./your_application
+    LD_PRELOAD=/opt/openmp-install/lib/libomp.so:/opt/pinsight/lib/libpinsight.so ./your_application

 Once the application has run, we can tell LTTng to stop tracing: